 - There will no longer be a limit on the number of funded places available to Scottish domiciled students studying an eligible course in the rest of the UK.
 The current arrangements will still apply with funding offered as long as the course is not available in Scotland.

 Funding is only available to students undertaking taught postgraduate programmes at publicly funded institutions.
-Further information can be found in this Postgraduate Guidance document provided by SAAS.
+Further information can be found in this guide to Postgraduate funding 2019/20 document provided by SAAS.

 Tuition Fee Loans will be provided for full-time EU students undertaking a postgraduate course commencing in 2018/19 and part-time students starting a course taken over two years.